 Debt Held by Foreign Creditors

-As of December 2018, the largest component of the US government debt — 36.84% — was owned by the federal reserve and government accounts.
+As of December 2021, the largest component of the US government debt — 40.94% — was owned by the federal reserve and government accounts.
 However, it is the foreign-held debt that could be a matter of concern.
-According to the national debt chart, 12.72% was held by other investors, 9.37% by mutual funds, 3.51% by private pension funds, 3.13% by state and local governments, and 3.1% by depository institutions.
+According to the national debt chart, 11.09% is held by mutual funds, 5.87% by depository institutions, 4.9% by state and local government, etc.

 The manner in which the US Department of Treasury measures debt changed in 2010, which makes the comparison with debt holdings before 2010 difficult.
 Holding a large amount of US Treasury bonds has helped China keep its currency undervalued.
 Beijing, however, has been trimming its holdings over the last two years, and if it calls in its debt in large amounts, US interest rates would rise and slow down economic growth.